Edit on GitHub

 OpenCR Setup

-1. Connect the OpenCR to the Rasbperry Pi using the micro USB cable.
+1. Connect the OpenCR to the Rasbperry Pi using a micro USB cable.

-2. Install required packages on the Raspberry Pi to upload the OpenCR firmware.
-[TurtleBot3 SBC]
+2. Install the required packages on the Raspberry Pi in order to upload the OpenCR firmware.

 $ sudo dpkg --add-architecture armhf

-3. Depending on the platform, use either burger or waffle for the OPENCR_MODEL name.
+3. Depending on your specific model, specify either burger or waffle for the OPENCR_MODEL name.

 [TurtleBot3 SBC]